Devil in Christianity: Origen

-Origen was probably the first author to use Lucifer as a proper name for the devil.
-In his work De principiis Proemium and in a homily on Book XII, he compared the morning star Eosphorus-Lucifer—probably based on the Life of Adam and Eve—with the devil or Satan.
+Origen was probably the first author to use Lucifer as a proper name for the Devil.
+In his work De principiis Proemium and in a homily on Book XII, he compared the morning star Eosphorus-Lucifer—probably based on the Life of Adam and Eve—with the Devil or Satan.
 Origen took the view that Helal-Eosphorus-Lucifer, originally mistaken for Phaeton, fell into the abyss as a heavenly spirit after he tried to equate himself with God.
 Cyprian (around 400), Ambrosius (around 340–397) and a few other church fathers essentially subscribed to this view which was borrowed from a Hellenistic myth.

 According to Origen, God created rational creatures first then the material world.
 The rational creatures are divided into angels and humans, both endowed with free will, and the material world is a result of their choices.
-The world, also inhabited by the devil and his angels, manifests all kinds of destruction and suffering too.
-Origen opposed the Valentinian view that suffering in the world is beyond God's grasp, and the devil is an independent actor.
-Therefore, the devil is only able to pursue evil as long as God allows.
-Evil has no ontological reality, but is defined by deficits or a lack of existence, in Origen's cosmology.
-Therefore, the devil is considered most remote from the presence of God, and those who adhere to the devil's will follow the devil's removal from God's presence.
+The world, also inhabited by the Devil and his angels, manifests all kinds of destruction and suffering too.
+Origen opposed the Valentinian view that suffering in the world is beyond God's grasp and the Devil is an independent actor.
+Therefore, the Devil is only able to pursue evil as long as God allows.
+In Origen's cosmology, evil has no ontological reality but is defined by deficits or a lack of existence.
+Therefore, the Devil is considered most remote from the presence of God, and those who adhere to the Devil's will follow the Devil's removal from God's presence.

-Origen has been accused by Christians of teaching salvation for the devil.
-However, in defense of Origen, scholars have argued apocatastasis for the devil is based on a misinterpretation of his universalism.
-Accordingly, it is not the devil, as the principle of evil, the personification of death and sin, but the angel, who introduced them in the first place, who will be restored after this angel abandons his evil will.
+Origen has been accused by Christians of teaching salvation for the Devil.
+However, in defense of Origen, scholars have argued apocatastasis for the Devil is based on a misinterpretation of his universalism.
+Accordingly, it is not the Devil, as the principle of evil, the personification of death and sin, but the angel, who introduced them in the first place, who will be restored after this angel abandons his evil will.